-This product is indicated in adults as testosterone replacement therapy for male hypogonadism when testosterone deficiency has been confirmed by clinical features and biochemical tests (see SmPC section 4.4, Special warnings and precautions for use).
+The product is indicated in adults as testosterone replacement therapy for male hypogonadism when testosterone deficiency has been confirmed by clinical features and biochemical tests (see SmPC section 4.4, Special warnings and precautions for use).

-A comprehensive description of the indications and posology is given in the SmPC.
+A comprehensive description of the up-to-date indications and posology is given in the SmPC.

-This decentralised procedure concerns a line extension application of the current marketing authorisation for Testogel 25 mg and 50 mg transdermal gel in sachet (NL RVG 27723 and 27724 respectively), with procedure number NL/H/3735/001-002/DC which have been registered in the Netherlands by Besins Healthcare Netherlands B.V. since 21 August 2002 (original products).
-The current product from the same MAH, Testogel 16.2 mg/g, is an additional presentation in a multi-dose container with metering pump.

-Testogel 25 mg and 50 mg are gels containing 1% testosterone.
-Both products are referred to as Testogel 1%.
-The new product contains 16.2 mg/g testosterone which equals to a percentage of 1.62% testosterone.
-Therefore, it is also referred to as Testogel 1.62%.
+This national procedure concerns a line extension application (as defined under Regulation 1234/2009, Annex II) of the current marketing authorisation for Androgel 25 mg and 50 mg transdermal gel in sachet, which have been registered in the Netherlands via the mutual recognition procedure (FR/H/0203/001-002) since 12 June 2002 by Laboratoires Besins International.
+The current RMS for this procedure is the Netherlands NL/H/3240/002-003 (RVG 27740 and 27741) by Besins Healthcare Netherlands B.V. since 21 August 2002 (original products).
+The current product Androgel 40,5 mg, transdermal gel in sachet is an additional strength.
+Androgel 25 mg and 50 mg are gels containing 1% testosterone.
+Both products are referred to as Androgel 1%.
+The new strength 40,5 mg is a gel containing 16.2 mg/g testosterone which is equal to 1.62%.
+Therefore, it is also referred to as Androgel 1.62%.

-The concerned member states (CMS) involved in this procedure were Norway and Sweden.

 The marketing authorisation has been granted pursuant to Article 8(3) (Full or full-mixed application (complete dossier)) of Directive 2001/83/EC.
 The dossier includes a complete quality module.
-Regarding the non-clinical and clinical modules, only data relevant for the extension are included.
-For the non-clinical and clinical data of testosterone, reference is made to the existing marketing authorisations of Testogel 25 mg and 50 mg transdermal gel and Androgel 16.2 mg/g, gel (NL/H/3240/001/DC) which is the same product as Testogel 16.2 mg/g, transdermal gel (presented with an alternative name).
+Regarding the non-clinical and clinical modules, only data relevant for the line extension are included.
+For the non-clinical and clinical data of testosterone, reference is made to the existing marketing authorisations of Androgel 25 mg and 50 mg transdermal gel and Androgel 16,2 mg/g, gel (NL/H/3240/001/DC) which is the same product as Androgel 40,5 mg, transdermal gel in sachet (presented with an alternative name).
+The current procedure is a repetition of the procedure for Androgel 1.62% with the same studies and extension.